Mediterranean Fleet (Russian Empire): Outbreak of Russo-Turkish War

 The Russo-Turkish war began, as tensions between the Russian Empire against the Bar Confederation began, in order to seize control of Poland–Lithuania.
 When the Russian Empire managed to seize control of the town of Bar, members of the Confederation fled to the Ottoman Empire, who agreed to help them against Russia.
-The outbreak of this war made Russia realize that it's navy was incapable of action against the Ottomans in the Mediterranean Sea or the Black Sea, henceforth forcing the Russian government into creating the Mediterranean Fleet.
+The outbreak of this war made Russia realize that its navy was incapable of action against the Ottomans in the Mediterranean Sea or the Black Sea, henceforth forcing the Russian government into creating the Mediterranean Fleet.

 Creation

 The Mediterranean Fleet was created on September 23, 1769 by Tsarina Catherine the Great and Count Alexei Grigoryevich Orlov as part of the Imperial Russian Navy.
 It used up elements of the Imperial Russian Baltic Fleet.
 Command of the fleet was given to the Russian admiral Grigory Spiridov.
 The main goal of the fleet was to incite a rebellion in Ottoman Greece and attack the Turkish straits from the rear.
 The fleet was made up of many squadrons and consisted of 9 ships of the line, 3 frigates, 4 fireships, 1 bombship, 1 dispatch vessel, 3 armed merchantman and 1 supply ship.
 The ships of the line were the Evropa, Sviatoi Evstafii, Tri Svyatitelya, Sviatoi Ianuarii, Tri Ierarcha, Rostislav, Ne Tron Menya, Svyatoslav and Saratov.
 The other ships were the Grom (Bomb ship), Sv.
 Nikolai (Frigate), Afrika (Frigate), Nadezhda (Frigate), Sv.
 Pavel (Storage Ship), Potchtalyon (Dispatch Vessel), Graf Tchemyshev (Armed Merchantmen), Graf Panin (Armed Merchantmen), Graf Orlov (Armed Merchantmen) and four unnamed fire ships.
 The fleet sailed from Copenhagen on September 23, 1769.
 It sailed through the Danish straits, the English Channel and the Strait of Gibraltar until finally, on March 1, 1770, the first detachment was anchored off the southern Morea, where the Orlov revolt broke out almost immediately after, in response to this.
 It was also the first time in history a Russian naval fleet entered the Mediterranean.